hiattp/blog/_posts/2014-10-30-power-wireless-apple-keyboard-with-usb.markdown

 ### Step 6: Happy Ending

 At this point you'll either have a newly functional keyboard or a wasted hour and some extra mac replacement keys.
-There's no second place in hacking :).
+There's no second place in hacking.

 ![Happy Ending]({{ site.url }}/assets/happy_ending.jpg)